zoppellarielena/Estimation-and-Analysis-of-Mutual-Information-in-a-Recurrent-Neural-Network/README.md

 Lastly, we replicate all experiments on a different network trained to perform the same task using reservoir computing.

+This project, developed between January and March 2024 as part of the exam for the *Information Theory and Inference* course at the University of Padova, during the academic year 2023-2024, was undertaken by the team consisting of:
+* Golan Rodrigo
+* Zoppellari Elena

 [^1]: Yang, G.R., Joglekar, M.R., Song, H.F. et al. Task representations in neural networks trained to perform many cognitive tasks.
 Nat Neurosci 22, 297–306 (2019)
 [^2]: https://arxiv.org/abs/1706.02419